 Instead, drink plenty of pure water, as the fluids will help to remove uric acid from your body.

-Another important diet modification is to reduce or eliminate alcohol, as it is clearly a risk factor in gout.
+Another important diet modification to prevent gout is to reduce or eliminate alcohol consumption.

 Other Natural Tips for Treating Gout